 - Abstracts not exceeding 300 words for oral and poster presentation and 300 words for panel presentation must be submitted online here

 - Submission of an abstract constitutes permission for the conference organizers to publish it in either printed or electronic format for conference promotional purposes.

 - Panel presentations must span an entire session and not exceed 1.5 hours.
 Panel proposals must include session title, description, participants, format, audio-visual equipment needs.
 Proposal descriptions must clearly state objectives of the presentation and demonstrate relevance to one of the sub-themes of the conference.

-- All abstracts submitted will be considered eligible for one type of presentation: oral, poster, panel, or pre-conference workshop.
+- All abstracts submitted will be considered eligible for one type of presentation: oral, poster or panel.
 The decision of the Abstract Review Committee regarding acceptance and presentation of abstracts is final.

 - Abstracts or proposals that do not meet the required format will not be considered.

 - Kindly indicate whether your abstract submission is for a virtual presentation only.

 Mitigating pandemics, climate change and chronic diseases in Africa: The role of Interdisciplinary collaboration